Critical-minerals risk depends not only on mine reserves but also on where refining and processing are concentrated and where export controls emerge.

 Core Structure

-- Demand: use refining concentration to locate where and when load or exposure is changing.
+- Demand: use refining concentration to locate where and when exposure is changing.

-- Supply: use export controls to test whether real supply capacity or a bottleneck is visible.
+- Supply: use export controls to test whether the issue is real capacity or a bottleneck.

 - Price: use long-term contracts to trace the lag into tariffs, import costs, or industrial margins.